botomodo/white-rabbit/README.md

 ### Problem

-Current Web3 adoption too low because of **developer-oriented infrastructure**
+Currently, Web3 adoption is too low because of **developer-oriented infrastructure**

-In our vision, Web3 adoption will come when anybody can launch Web3 project **without code**
+Our vision is that Web3 adoption will come when anybody is able to launch Web3 project **without code**

 ### Product

-We aimed to deliver Web3 platform, where customers could launch own dApp in 1 hour without code.
+We aimed to deliver a Web3 platform where customers could launch their own dApp in 1 hour without code.

 ![alt_text](images/image7.png "image_tooltip")

-All what they need to do it’s make 3 steps:
+All you need to do is these 3 steps:

-Connect wallet - connect wallet to get private key and govern dApp, because White Rabbit is non-custodial;
+**Connect wallet.** Connect a wallet to get a private key and govern the dApp (White Rabbit is non-custodial);

-Choose Business model - choose use case for future dApp, White Rabbit delivers different use cases for Gated Access and Marketplace in our MVP;
+**Choose Business model.** Choose a use case for your future dApp(We deliver different use cases for Gated Access and Marketplace in our MVP);

-Customize template - customize design and identic for your future dApp.
+**Customize template.** Customize design and identity for your future dApp.

 ### Tech principles

-We make sure, that for wide Web3 adoption we should follow next principles in our actions:
+We believe that for wide Web3 adoption we should follow these principles in our actions:

 ![alt_text](images/image3.png "image_tooltip")